|

 can use the PAE (Physical Address Extension)

-memory mapping model to address 8GB on Intel's running on Pentium III processors
+memory mapping model to address 8GB running on on Intel's Pentium III processors

 Pentium Pro and IA-32 family of chipsets.